-The Department of English houses a PhD program in English studies, which admits applicants both with and without previously earned master's degrees, and a Master's program in literature.
+The Department of English houses a PhD program in English studies, which admits applicants both with and without previously earned master's degrees, and a MA program in literature.
 It also offers an MFA in Creative Writing.

 Admission to the Literature Program

 To be accepted into the MA or PhD programs, a student should have the equivalent of an undergraduate concentration in English with broad chronological coverage.
 Applicants are required to declare their terminal degree at the time of application, although PhD students can choose to stop at the Master's degree.

 Information on how to apply to the Creative Writing program can be found here.

 Applicants for admission to the graduate programs in English must submit the following documents to the English department to be considered for admission: